abogdanova/SwarmGE/README.md

     --initialisation PI_grow

-or by setting the parameter `INITIALISATION` in either a parameters file or in the params dictionary.
+or by setting the parameter `INITIALISATION` to to `PI_grow` in either a parameters file or in the params dictionary.

 As with RHH initialisation, PI Grow initialisation generates individuals for a ramped range of depths.
 The maximum initialisation depth is set with the flag:

     --max_init_tree_depth [INT]

-or by setting the parameter `MAX_INIT_TREE_DEPTH` in either a parameters file or in the params dictionary, where `[INT]` is an integer which specifies the maximum depth to which derivation trees are to be initialised.
+or by setting the parameter `MAX_INIT_TREE_DEPTH` to `[INT]` in either a parameters file or in the params dictionary, where `[INT]` is an integer which specifies the maximum depth to which derivation trees are to be initialised.
 The default value is set at 10.

 By default in PonyGE, initialisation ramping _begins_ at a depth where sufficient unique solutions can be generated for the number of required solutions at that depth [Nicolau & Fenton, 2016].
 However, this value can be over-written in favor of a user-defined minimum ramping depth.
 This can be set with the flag:

     --min_init_tree_depth [INT]

-or by setting the parameter `MIN_INIT_TREE_DEPTH` in either a parameters file or in the params dictionary, where `[INT]` is an integer which specifies the minimum depth from which derivation trees are to be initialised.
+or by setting the parameter `MIN_INIT_TREE_DEPTH` to `[INT]` in either a parameters file or in the params dictionary, where `[INT]` is an integer which specifies the minimum depth from which derivation trees are to be initialised.

 #Selection
 ---------

 The selection process is a key step in Evolutionary Algorithms.
+Selection drives the search process towards specific areas of the search space.
+The selection process operates on a population of individuals, and produces a population of "parents".
+These parents are then traditionally used by variation operators (detailed in the next section).

-The mapping process in Grammatical Evolution can generate "invalid" individuals.
-Only valid individuals are selected by default.
-However, this can be changed with the flag:
+The linear genome mapping process in Grammatical Evolution can generate "invalid" individuals.
+Only valid individuals are selected by default in PonyGE2, however this can be changed with the flag:

     --invalid_selection

-or by setting the parameter `INVALID_SELECTION` in either a parameters file or in the params dictionary.
+or by setting the parameter `INVALID_SELECTION` to `True` in either a parameters file or in the params dictionary.

 ##Tournament